Burning of the Riga synagogues: Actions against the Jews

 The Jews arrested were taken to police headquarters (or "prefecture") and the Central Prison, also known as the Zentralka.
 Old and sick people were brought in naked.
 Young women were stripped naked and confined to cellars where they were raped.
 There were reports of women being raped in front of their husbands and children.
 Traditionally-attired Jews, especially those with beards, were targeted for humiliations such as dragging them around by their beards and forced shaving.
-Others were forced at gunpoint to put on the talith (prayer shawl) and tefilin (phylactery), then dance and sing Soviet songs.
+Others were forced at gunpoint to put on the talith (prayer shawl) and tefillin (phylactery), then dance and sing Soviet songs.
 People, including non-Jews, were commonly accused by their enemies of "Communist-Jewish activities".

 In the days following July 2, the Jews at the prefecture were marched out to perform forced labor, then confined back at the prefecture during the night.
 The Latvian Roberts Stiglics was in charge of the prefecture.
 Much of this was simply makework designed to humiliate and intimidate the Jews, although in at least one instance a small group of Jewish women was detailed to Jelgava to work in the fields for six weeks.
 According to Kaufmann, the Latvians were in charge this entire time.
 Among other things, they forced the Jews to sing Nazi songs and the "Internationale".
 The only Jews not subject to brutality at the hands of Latvian thugs were those who had been members of the Jewish Latvian Freedom Fighters Association (Latvian: Lačplēsis), but this immunity did not last.

 Professor Ezergailis, while not disputing Kaufmann's descriptions of the Latvians' activities, finds the things Kaufmann describes to have been typical of initial Nazi abuse of Jews in other locations.
 He also draws the inference that the lack of deliberate killings by the Latvians shows the Germans were at the root of the plans for the massacres.